Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Function Extension

 However,

 We conclude that {(\ref{sufneccondition})} does not hold always.
-Then by Theorem~{\ref{Extensionthm}}, we have that the polymatroid function $f$ defined above does not have an extended polymatroid function defined on the whole power set. \end{Remark} \begin{Remark} In Section~{\ref{Examples}}, we present two canonical examples that frequently arise in task scheduling and adaptive sensing and show that these examples do satisfy the conditions of Theorem~{\ref{Extensionthm}}. \end{Remark} Let $f:2^X\rightarrow \mathbb{R}$ be a polymatroid function.
-Note that $f:2^X\rightarrow \mathbb{R}$ is itself an extension of $f$ from $\mathcal{I}$ to the entire $2^X$, and the extended $f:2^X\rightarrow \mathbb{R}$ is a polymatroid function on the entire $2^X$.
-Therefore, the above theorem gives rise to the following corollary. \begin{Corollary} Let $(X,\mathcal{I})$ be a matroid and $f:2^X\rightarrow \mathbb{R}$ a polymatroid function on $2^X$.
-Then $c(f)\geq \inf_{g\in \Omega_f} c(g)$, where $\Omega_f$ is the set of all polymatroid functions $g$ on $2^X$ that agree with $f$ on $\mathcal{I}$. \end{Corollary}
+Then by Theorem~{\ref{Extensionthm}}, we have that the polymatroid function $f$ defined above does not have an extended polymatroid function defined on the whole power set. \end{Remark}